sonvirgo/virgo-steganography/README.md

 Hidding any binary flle < 64k in image

-Require opencv on ubuntu, android and osx (OpenCV Manager 3.0)
+Require opencv on ubuntu, android and osx (OpenCV Manager 3.0) Nougat armeabi

 To embed (output file name is o.png)